pivoshenko/catppuccin-startpage/CONTRIBUTING.md

 You should first fork the `catppuccin-startpage` repository and then clone it locally so that you can make pull requests against the project.
 If you are new to `git` and pull request based development, GitHub provides a [guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) you will find helpful.

-A great deal of linting tools are run on your code, to try and ensure consistent code style and root out common mistakes.
-The [`pre-commit`](https://pre-commit.com) tool is used to install and run these tools, and requires one-time setup:
+The [`pre-commit`](https://pre-commit.com) tool is used to install and run liniting tools, and requires one-time setup:

 ```shell
 pre-commit install